|

 Packing Makes Perfect

-from country to country we still utilize backpacks for their rugged practicality
+still enjoy traveling with backpacks for their rugged practicality and ease of

-and convenience, we place the same items in the same location in our packs each
+and convenience, we place the same items in the same location in our luggage each

 time.
 There is no jumble.
 In this way we maintain a sense of order while on the